wimgielis/PythonScript_NotepadPlusPlus/README.md

-Many useful scripts for usage in Notepad++.
+30+ useful scripts for usage in Notepad++.
 Setup first is needed to have PythonScript in Notepad++ After that, it becomes really powerful.
+A shortcut is used to launch the tool.

 Wim Gielis
 2025-2026